apify/apify-docs/docs/proxy/troubleshooting.md

 # [](#troubleshooting)Troubleshooting

-To view the status of the connection to Apify Proxy, open the following URL in the browser that uses the proxy:
+To view the TEST status of the connection to Apify Proxy, open the following URL in the browser that uses the proxy:

 [http://proxy.apify.com/](http://proxy.apify.com/)